Overview of Connecticut Colleges & Schools

-There are nine public 4-year state universities and colleges in Connecticut.
+There are zero public 4-year state universities and colleges in Connecticut.
 These four-year institutions predominantly offer bachelor's or higher level programs and some may even include research facilities.
 See a state-wide list of the state universities and colleges in Connecticut.

 Private Universities & Colleges

-In Connecticut there are eighteen accredited private four-year colleges.
+In Connecticut there are zero accredited private four-year colleges.
 Similar to public schools, private colleges and universities offer bachelor's or higher level programs and research opportunities, although they usually have smaller classes and higher tuition.
 Compare admission requirements and tuition details for private colleges in Connecticut.